 Cultural entrenchment

-The Han dynasty consolidated the concept of a Qin empire, and Chinese people still consider themselves ‘Han’ people to this day, underlining the importance of this early dynasty.
+The Han dynasty consolidated the empire built by the Qin, and Chinese people still consider themselves ‘Han’ people to this day, underlining the importance of this early dynasty.
 Cultural developments proceeded including the arrival of Buddhist thought and the blossoming of literature and history.
 Sima Qian wrote his history of previous dynasties in China while Ban Gu wrote about the early part of the Han dynasty.
-One of the great Han emperors was Emperor Wudi who ruled for 54 years (141BCE-87BCE) and expanded the empire to its greatest extent.
-However the Imperial obsession with conquest weakened the state by imposition of high taxation and internal power struggles.
+One of the great Han emperors was Emperor Wudi who ruled for 54 years (141BCE-87BCE) and expanded the Han empire to its greatest extent.
+However the imperial obsession with conquest weakened the state by the imposition of high taxes and internal power struggles.
 An unwise move to liberalize the minting of coins led to inflation which was not controlled until the coins were replaced with a new issue based on the intrinsic value of the metal.

-The growth of an exploitative land owner class led to the dynasty suffering an 'inter regnum' when Wang Mang led a revolt and founded the one man ‘Xin dynasty’ (9-23CE).
+The growth of an exploitative land owner class led to the dynasty suffering a brief 'inter regnum' when Wang Mang led a revolt and founded the one man ‘Xin dynasty’ (9-23CE).
 His reforms failed to ease the situation and further revolts by the Green Woodsmen and Red Eyebrow rebels brought about his downfall.
-The Han rulers continued to wrestle with management of taxation, establishing at times state monopolies on the sale of iron, salt and alcohol; these monopolies allowed for the supply to be controlled and price regulated.
-The merchant class, rather despised as selfish, became subject to heavy taxation.
+The Han rulers continued to wrestle with management of taxation, establishing at times state monopolies on the sale of iron, salt and alcohol; these monopolies allowed for the supply to be controlled and price to be regulated.

 Organization

 The administrative system set up during the Han dynasty lasted into all the following dynasties.
-In the Han the empire was divided into 15 commanderies and 10 kingdoms.
-These were administered by 'Grand Administrators' appointed by the Emperor.
-These are further divided into 1,587 prefectures ( zhōu) about the size of a 'county'.
+In the Han the empire was divided into 15 divisions and 10 kingdoms.
+These were administered by ‘Grand Administrators’ appointed by the Emperor.
+These are further divided into 1,587 prefectures ( zhōu) about the size of a ‘county’.
 Prefectures are further divided into districts and then wards.
-Local officials, often appointed at the provincial level were responsible for selecting people to work on Imperial projects; collecting taxes; administering justice; maintaining communication links through the area.
-A complex system of 'post' horses ensured communication from the Emperor to the whole nation was rapid.
-At the Imperial center the edicts of the Emperor were implemented by a Premier and a Head of the Civil Service.
+Local officials, often appointed at the provincial level were responsible for selecting people to work on Imperial projects, collecting taxes, administering justice and maintaining communication links through the area.
+A complex system of 'post' horses ensured communication from the emperor to anywhere in the whole nation was rapid.
+At the Imperial center the edicts of the emperor were implemented by a Premier and a Head of the Civil Service.
 Beneath the emperor and these two high officials were nine ministries: ceremonial rites (including astronomy); Imperial court administration; Security; Transport; Criminal justice; Foreign affairs; Imperial record keeping; Tax collection (including Imperial projects) and Imperial expenditure.
 In addition there were military generals at the same seniority level as heads of the ministries.

 206BCE Qin dynasty ended; 202BCE Emperor Gaozu became ruler; 195BCE Emperor Gaozu no longer ruler